TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

 \textbf{Precise prediction is more effective than an inappropriate mixture.} The zero-shot MoR and few-shot MoR apply all types of reasoning to the given problem and use a majority vote to get the final answer.
 Compared with the other two majority vote baselines Few-shot + SC @5 and CoT Selection + SC @5, these methods fall behind on several benchmarks, especially on MATH.
 We find that the performance drop typically happens when there are only one or two reasoning types that are effective for this problem.
 In such cases, the majority of incorrect answers dominate, resulting in fewer votes for the correct one.
 As we can see in Figure \ref{fig:distribution}, plenty of problems on the MATH benchmark can only be solved by inductive reasoning.
 In such cases, if the CoT Selection correctly predicts the inductive reasoning for them, the CoT Selection + SC @5 can benefit from the majority vote and have a better performance.
 This highlights the importance of predicting the effectiveness of reasoning types before aggregating them.

 \textbf{Experience of how to conduct a specific type of reasoning is important.} The performance difference between zero-shot and few-shot MoR illustrates the impact of the reasoning demonstration.
 When prompted solely with the definition, LLMs struggle to understand how to apply the reasoning type to specific problems.
 It can be improved by human-written few-shot examples in few-shot MoR.
 However, it still falls behind the non-parametric retrieval and the parametric reasoner in \method, both of which enhance the capability of conducting a specific reasoning type.
+Additionally, poor performance in Self-Discover also indicates that, without demonstration, the complex reasoning structures will introduce excessive complexity, confusing the models.